djeada/Flask-Minimal/README.md

  ```

 # Documentation

-The documentation is built with Sphinx.
+Sphinx is used to create the documentation.

+If documentation has not yet been created, use:

-    cd docs
+    mkdir -p docs & cd docs
     sphinx-quickstart
-    vim conf.py
-    vim index.rst
     sphinx-apidoc -o . ..
+    make html

+To change the configuration, use:

+    vim docs/source/conf.py

+To alter the contents of a file, for example, <code>docs/soruce/index.rst</code>, use:

+    vim docs/source/index.rst

+To update the documentation, use:

     make html